Real $C$-, $G$-structures and sign-coherence of cluster algebras: Isomorphism of exchange graphs

 \section{Isomorphism of exchange graphs}

 In the ordinary cluster algebra, one of the main object is the exchange graph, which is a combinatorial structure established by unlabeled seeds (triple of cluster variables, coefficients and exchange matrices) in \cite{FZ02}.
-Here, we generalize this structure to the following five ones. \begin{itemize} \item exchange graph associated with $C$-pattern ${\bf EG}({\bf C}(B))$ \item exchange graph associated with $G$-pattern ${\bf EG}({\bf G}(B))$ \item exchange graph associated with a $G$-fan ${\bf EG}(\Delta_{\bf G}(B))$ \item exchange graph associated with modified $C$-pattern ${\bf EG}(\tilde{\bf C}(B))$ \item exchange graph associated with modified $G$-pattern ${\bf EG}(\tilde{\bf G}(B))$ \end{itemize}
+In \cite{FL23}, it was proved that for all non-integer quivers of finite type there is a well-defined geometric notion of an exchange graph , which generalizes the classical integer case.
+Here, we generalize this classical structure to the following five patterns for the real exchange matrix $B$. \begin{itemize} \item exchange graph associated with $C$-pattern ${\bf EG}({\bf C}(B))$ \item exchange graph associated with $G$-pattern ${\bf EG}({\bf G}(B))$ \item exchange graph associated with a $G$-fan ${\bf EG}(\Delta_{\bf G}(B))$ \item exchange graph associated with modified $C$-pattern ${\bf EG}(\tilde{\bf C}(B))$ \item exchange graph associated with modified $G$-pattern ${\bf EG}(\tilde{\bf G}(B))$ \end{itemize}

 To define them, we introduce a {\em quotient graph}, which is defined as follows: \begin{definition} Let $G=(V,E)$ be a graph with a vertex set $V$ and an edge set $E \subset V\times V$.
 Let $\sim$ be an equivalence relation on $V$.
 Then, we define the {\em quotient graph} $\tilde{G}=G/{\sim}$ as follows: \begin{itemize} \item The vertex set of $\tilde{G}$ is the equivalence class of $V/{\sim}$. \item Two vertices $[v_1],[v_2] \in \tilde{G}$ are connected in $G/{\sim}$ if and only if there exist vertices $v'_1 \in [v_1]$ and $v'_2 \in [v_2]$ such that $v'_1$ and $v'_2$ are connected in $G$. \end{itemize} \end{definition}